Kris-glitch/SayHello/README.md

 Uses Firebase FireStore for storing the profile images

+Uses Firebase Messaging Service and postman for receiving notifications for new message received

 Uses Firebase Authentication for registering users

 Uses Glide Library and hdodenhof CircleImageView Library